reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 {{ user_message }} [/INST]
 ```

 This template follows the model's training procedure as described in [Llama 2 Paper](https://huggingface.co/papers/2307.09288).
 We can use any system prompt we want, but it's crucial that the format matches the one used during training.
-Simple usage of Llama 2 model has been provided on this repository from [this notebook](simple_usage.ipynb).
+Simple usage of the Llama 2 model has been provided on this repository from [this notebook](simple_usage.ipynb).

 ## Knowledge Base Improvement
 As outlined in the introduction section, the primary objective of this repository is to enhance the accuracy of the Llama 2 model when providing answers to questions related to contexts outside its training data.
 To achieve this, we integrate the Llama 2 model with Pinecone, serving as an index database to store additional information that may not be present in Llama 2's knowledge base.